Jiayingzong-d/layla-tides/README.md

 Right-hand panel shows summary (number of sunny/rainy/cloudy days, average/max/min temperature).
 Panel can be collapsed/expanded by clicking the title area.

+While the course examples mainly use pandas and matplotlib for visualization, this project uses Pygame to create an interactive particle system.
+This approach demonstrates that data visualization can go beyond static charts and be represented as dynamic, interactive art.

 ⸻

 Data Source